 Resources for Education and Action for Community Health in Ambler (REACH Ambler) brings into focus the history of Ambler, Pennsylvania, a town long affected by exposure to asbestos from the former Keasbey and Mattison asbestos plant.
-A five-year project aimed for completion in August 2017, it will encompass exhibits, online resources, and related public programs that will use the community’s stories to understand differing perspectives on risk, health, and the environment.
+A partnership between the University of Pennsylvania’s School of Medicine and CHF, the project encompasses exhibits, online resources, and related public programs that will use the community’s stories to understand differing perspectives on risk, health, and the environment.

 With a generous grant from the Arnold and Mabel Beckman Foundation, CHF has launched the Arnold O. Beckman Legacy Project.
 This four-year project seeks to raise understanding and awareness of the ongoing significance of Dr. Arnold O. Beckman as a scientist-entrepreneur and, with his wife, Mabel, as a philanthropist.

 Based on collected archival documents and oral-history interviews, CHF has begun a full-length biography of the Silicon Valley pioneer Gordon E. Moore.
 As part of this project, we are currently digitizing Moore’s personal professional papers from Intel Corporation.

 Sensing Change, a joint initiative with the Roy Eddleman Institute for Interpretation and Education, invites us to explore and respond to daily shifts in our environment as well as long-term climate change.
 An exhibit inspired by this project was on display at CHF through May 2014.